programming10000/HTML/README.md

 ### HTML BASICS
 ---
- 1.attributes :- They are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want. for example paragraph element have different property or value as needed.
+ + attributes :- They are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want. for example paragraph element have different property or value as needed.
+  Each element have its own atribute definition

- 2. elements :-
+ + elements :-

 ---
 #### Html Tages